Tricked-dev/game/README.md

 - look into deadlock
 - Fix not working on firefox lmao webrtc is painful

+## Turn servers

+To enable turn servers you need to set the `TURN_TOKEN_ID` and `API_TOKEN` environment variables.

+These can be obtained in the new Cloudflare calls dashboard.

 ## License

 Code is licensed user MPL-2.0